tsyne/tsyne/README.md

 **Q: Can I style widgets with CSS?**

+Sort of.
 Tsyne has a CSS-like styling system for fonts (family, size, style, weight).
 Per-widget colors are limited by Fyne's architecture - use **themes** for color customization.
 See the Widget Styling System section below.

 **Q: Why TypeScript instead of Go for the UI logic?**

 TypeScript provides rapid iteration (no compile step), access to npm's 2M+ packages, and familiar syntax for web developers.
 The trade-off is requiring Node.js runtime vs single-binary distribution.
-For me (Paul) this was always about [pseudo-declarative UI markup languages that could be interpreted](https://paulhammant.com/categories#Pseudo-declarative_UIs).
+For me (Paul) this was always about [pseudo-declarative UI markup languages that could be interpreted](https://paulhammant.com/categories#Pseudo-declarative_UIs) and the browser mode.

 **Q: How do I debug my app?**